 Look at how easily this can be done:

 To get that perfect image, ask yourself these three important questions:

 So, how do you create “clean” graphics?

 First, use one to three fonts that complement each other.
-You might even use a single typeface and edit the effects and the size to make it look different for the header, subheader, and the text.
+You might even use a single typeface and edit the effects and the size to make it look different for the header, subheader, and text.

 Next, use a maximum of three colors for your color scheme.

 And by all means, arrange the images, text, icons, logos, and every element in a way that’s easy for the eyes and still conveys your message best.
-This is easy to do using the Web Graphics Creator.
+This is easy to do using the online Graphics Creator.